annathecrow/page-whitelists/readme.txt

 Bug fix - automatic addition of newly created pages to non-strict whitelists now works.

 == Upgrade Notice ==

+== 4.0.2 ==
+NOTICE: This plugin is no longer in active development.

 == 4.0.1 ==
 Version upgrade error - this is the working version.